Why Random Reshuffling Beats Stochastic Gradient Descent: Quadratic component functions

 \section{Quadratic component functions}

-Let $f_i(x): \R^n \to \R$ be a quadratic function of the form \beq f_i(x) = \frac{1}{2} x_i^T P_i x - q_i^T x + r_i, \quad i=1,2,\dots, m, \eeq where $P_i $ is a symmetic $n\times n$ square matrix, $q_i \in \R^n$ is a column vector and $r_i$ is a scalar.
+We first consider quadratic component functions which allows an elegant analysis without the need to approximate higher order terms.
+We will show in Section \ref{sec:general-case} that the same line of analysis extends to smooth component function under a Lipschitz assumption on the Hessian matrices.
+Let $f_i: \R^n \to \R$ be a quadratic function of the form \beq f_i(x) = \frac{1}{2} x_i^T P_i x - q_i^T x + r_i, \quad i=1,2,\dots, m, \eeq where $P_i $ is a symmetric $n\times n$ matrix, $q_i \in \R^n$ is a column vector and $r_i$ is a scalar.
 Note that $f_i$ has Lipschitz gradients, i.e.,